dantleech/blog/content/posts/2026/03-15-collections.md

 I use collections **all the time**.
 In other posts in this series I've reflected on how certain categories of classes are, to my mind, misused.
-I can make no such comparison for collections because I have rarely seen collections used in the wild.
-Which is **insane** because they are so easy and yet so **powerful**.
+I can make no such comparison for collections because I have **rarely seen collections used in the wild**.
+Which is **insane** because they can play such a strong role in making your code more reliable and easy to maintain.

 ## The Bare Minimum